knupel/Rope_framework/Guide/Costume guide/costume_method.md

 v 1.2.0
 2016-2019
 --
-Mini library give a bestiary shape, in 2D or 3D
+Mini library give a bestiary shape or stuff to draw , in 2D or 3D

 When use pass a float angle, that must be in radians -PI to PI